 In a division of 8 or 10 teams with a playoff bracket, the two teams that will be promoted are the winner of the regular season (most points), and the winner of the playoffs.
 If these two teams are the same, the team that placed second in the regular season (second most points) will be promoted.
-The two teams that relegate are the last place teams (lowest points) after the regular season - starting Late Summer 2018 season it will change to the last place teams (lowest points) after the final consolation game.
+The two teams that relegate are the last place teams (lowest points) after the final consolation game.
 If there is no playoff bracket, the two teams that will be promoted are the winner (most points) and runner-up (second most points) of the regular season.
 The two teams that relegate are the last place teams (lowest points) after the regular season.

-In a division of 6 teams with a playoff bracket, the winner of the playoffs will be promoted, and loser of the 5th vs 6th place playoff match will be relegated.
+In a division of 6 teams with a playoff bracket, the winner of the playoffs will be promoted, and loser of the 5th vs 6th place consolation game will be relegated.
 If there is no playoff bracket, the winner of the regular season (most points) will be promoted, and the 6th place team (lowest points) will be relegated.

 SOPFC may decide to place teams in appropriate divisions based on skill level.

 Any league divisions ending in a tie at the end of the league season shall be governed by the following tie breaking system order:

 A. YELLOW CARD POLICY